 What’s the deal with membership businesses?

 Membership businesses are all the rage these days.
+But is starting a membership business a good idea or a bad one?

 It seems like everyone and their mother is launching a course, guide, or video series.
 The reasons for the recent surge in popularity are many, but the model itself has been around forever (e.g. gym memberships, farm CSA, newspaper subscriptions, etc.)